jdillon/grrrowl/README.md

 Support for Growl Notifications.

-JNA code comes from [Intellij IDEA Community Edition](http://www.jetbrains.org/display/IJOS/Home) and has been massaged slightly.
+Uses [HawtJNI](http://hawtjni.fusesource.org/) to generate a native library to access Growl.

-Updated to support Growling from AppleScript if the JNA library is not installed, else defaulting to a version that simply swallows notifications (for platforms w/o Growl support).
+Updated to support Growling from AppleScript if the native library is not installed, else defaulting to a version that simply swallows notifications (for platforms w/o Growl support).

 License